dvirarad/Ninja/README.md

 >Prof. Vadim E. Levit, our Algorithms teacher and Head of the Department of Computer Science and Mathematics at Ariel University, suggested Graph Theory as a research subject, particularly the 3D printing of graphs.
 	Since 3D printing is a vast, interesting area of research and discoveries yet to be made, we agreed to board on this research/journey with our well-appreciated teacher.
 	Needless to say that all the possible applications such a technology might close a little more the gap to are also a very strong source of motivation.

+##### Proof
+As mentioned in our first report, we must, first and foremost, [prove](doc/proof .pdf) that any given graph can be embedded in 3-dimensional space without any edge-crossing (intersections between edges).

 ##### Diagrams and general behaviour of the Algorithm
 Our Algorithm mainly consists of 3 modules: